 The thing that culture, customer service, and fitness all have in common is that if you don't make it a daily habit, it's not going to be your core competency.
-Focusing on culture or customer service when it is already bad is similar to going on a crash diet and working out only when you notice when you are fat.
+Focusing on culture or customer service when it is already bad is similar to going on a crash diet and working out only when you notice when you are out of shape.

 The 80/20 rule doesn't apply to entrepreneurship.
-Since most companies fail, you don’t get rewarded unless you are above the 99.9th percentile.
+Since the vast majority of companies fail, you don’t get rewarded unless you are above the 99.9th percentile.

 Those charts that show exponential growth, if you narrow it down to the very early beginnings, it looks quite flat.
 It takes a long time to get the flywheel going.
 So don't be discouraged.